MorrissyLab/mosaicMPI/README.md

 pip install git+ssh://git@github.com/MorrissyLab/cNMF-SNS.git
 ```

-If you have installed a personal access token from GitHub (https://github.com/settings/tokens), you can use:
+If you have installed a [personal access token from GitHub](https://github.com/settings/tokens), you can use:
 ```
 pip install git+https://<token>@github.com/MorrissyLab/cNMF-SNS.git
 ```